TimFinnegan/AnimatedUlysses/README.md

 - I'm still not sure what all HTML5 can do, but it would be nice if we can have one page per chapter with a 'play/start-over' button that starts a non-interactive 'movie'.

 - I'm expecting to figure out how to assign multiple characters multiple overlapping starting and finishing places and times.
 (If there are technical limits, we'll have to retreat to next-best workarounds.)
 'Animation-delay' sets a starting time and 'animation-duration' calculates an ending time...?
 But every spritesheet has to be treated as completely separate/independent?
+And kept invisible before and after its bit?

+- But the 'alternate' modifier is useless because whenever our characters reverse direction they have to switch to a different spritesheet...

+- So each chapter has to be broken down into a set of 'independent' subpaths for each character, which then run 'simultaneously'?

-- Emojis may take the place of character-animations, eg in the super-complex ch10.
+- Emojis may supplement character-animations, eg in the super-complex ch10.

 - Boring chapters like ch3 and ch9 will need creative tricks.

-- Maybe speeches and thoughts can be 'summarised' in emoji? (requiring lots of new animations)
+- Maybe speeches and thoughts can be 'summarised' in emoji? (requiring lots of new animations) we needn't try to make them full translations, just suggestive hits wherever possible

-chapters:
+*chapters:*

 1: tower cross section and cliff path